Eliezer Berland: Fraud sentence

 In February 2020, Berland was arrested for fraud after hundreds of people filed police complaints alleging that he had sold prayers and pills to desperate members of his community, promised to cure disabilities, and promised the family members of imprisoned people that their relatives would be freed soon.
 During the arrest raid, police seized dozens of boxes of powders and pills which he had marketed as "wonder drugs."
 Laboratory tests revealed them to be over-the-counter pain medication and candy.
-June 2021, Berland was sentenced to 18 months in prison after pleading guilty to fraud in a plea bargain.
+In June 2021, Berland was sentenced to 18 months in prison after pleading guilty to fraud in a plea bargain.
 The sentence included time served; he had spent a year in detention prior to being released to house arrest in February 2021.
 As he entered prison, a group of his supporters held a demonstration nearby.